SEO for Doctors – Get More Patients Online for Your Medical Practice

 Logic Inbound reveals in this free eBook the same tools, techniques and strategies they used to help one hormone doctor increase her new patient appointments by 1000%.

 Why Doctors Need SEO to Grow Their Practice

+A HubSpot Study indicates 78% of local Google searches result in an offline purchase.
 In other words, if you are a doctor, capturing more Google searches = more patients.

-And we didn’t do anything shady.
+We didn’t do anything shady.